duckietown/hatchery/readme.md

 ## Hatchery

-An IDE for the Robot Operating System (runs on Mac OS X, Linux, Windows).
-Language support and code assistance for ROS applications.
+An IDE for the [Robot Operating System](http://www.ros.org/).
+Language support and code assistance for developing ROS applications.

 ### Running